wso2/docs-ei/en/micro-integrator/docs/references/config-catalog.md

                             <code>[truststore]</code>
                             <span class="badge-required">Required</span>
                             <p>
                                 This configuration heading groups the parameters that connect the server to the keystore file (trust store) that is used to store the digital certificates that the server trusts for SSL communication.
-Read more about <a href="../../setup/security/configuring_keystores/#optional-changing-the-default-truststore">configuring the truststore</a>.
+Read more about <a href="#primary-keystore">configuring the truststore</a>.
                             </p>
                         </div>
                         <div class="params-wrap">